 I’ve been taking Benecta since my visit to the great North and I have to admit my golfer’s elbow seems to have disappeared.
-I also suffered from some sort of long-term irritable bowel and to be honest, that’s a lot better too!
 Who knows!
-These niggling issues can be subtle and I have adjusted my diet towards the ‘Paleo’ model which seems to be a big help.
+These niggling issues can be subtle and I have adjusted my diet towards the ‘Paleo’ model which seems to be a big help also.

 But, I would say, if you have some clear pain problems due to joints and muscle ache, I definitely recommend giving Benecta a go.
 It might take a couple of months to monitor any benefit but for the price of a round of golf, you could find yourself swinging a lot smoother - with some side benefits you never even thought of.